I am trying to teach robots to do all my chores at @NYU-robot-learning Previously @facebookresearch

 Code releases from my research projects and open source projects that I've built on my free time.

-Topics that interests me and that I am working continously to learn more about.
+Topics that intrigue me, and those I am continously working to learn more about.

 Randomly chosen favorite quotes from Goodreads.